Usage

 We can return the zodiacal light for each component by using setting the keyword argument

-in the evaluate
+return_comps to True in the evaluate method:

 import multiprocessing